redhat-openstack/website/README.md

 # RDO website

-To get started, just fork a copy of this repository, make your changes and create a pull request.
+To get started, just fork a copy of this repository, make your changes, and create a pull request.

 1. [Forking a github repository](https://help.github.com/articles/fork-a-repo/)
 2. [Making changes](https://help.github.com/articles/editing-files-in-your-repository/)